 Now we can push our changes and create a pull request.

-This habit can definitely be very bad when we work in a team.
 There are times when we want to go to other branches.

 And we don't want that.

-This way, we can safely go to another branch when it's necessary.
+This way, we can safely go to another branch when necessary.
 Besides, we can have a good history of what we're doing step by step.